leandrogoe/sidekiq-tamer/README.md

    SidekiqResourceGuard::Resource::Vault.add_resources(MyDatabaseResource.new)
 ```

+That's it!
+Whenever the `is_healthy?` method returns `false` for a job that consumes this resource (see `is_consumed_by?` method), the Sidekiq middleware that this gem introduces will raise an exception forcing the job to be retried later on.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.